IES Abroad - Health Studies: Clinical Observation and the Cultural Aspects of Health Care in Chile

 - Spanish for Health Care Practitioners: This intensive Spanish course reviews fundamental aspects of culture and grammar, and introduces you to vocabulary related to health care in Chile.
 The course will allow you to improve your Spanish in a Chilean health care context, further preparing you for a successful experience in this program.

 This project is graded A-F.

 Students live in a homestay in Santiago with a family or señora, who helps facilitate language learning and integration into the Chilean community.
 The homestay hosts provide two meals per day.

-This cost includes pre-departure advising by IES Abroad staff, housing, health insurance, on-site orientation, 24 hour emergency support, and the risk management fee.
+This cost includes pre-departure advising by IES Abroad staff, housing, some meals, on-site orientation, 24 hour emergency support, field trips and cultural activities and international health insurance.

 Wofford Travel Grants

 The Wofford College Travel Grants provide assistance to students who are participating in an Interim Travel/Study program.
 Financial need and academic merit are the principle considerations in awarding these grants.
-Please note that an application for a Wofford Travel Grant does not substitute for the Travel/Study project application for Interim.
+Students who are applying for an Interim travel grant will be informed of their travel grant application status prior to the Interim application deadline.
+Please note that any funding received from a travel grant cannot be used towards the Interim program deposit.

 For More Information

 Visit the JAN 419 A: IES Abroad - Health Studies: Clinical Observation and the Cultural Aspects of Health Care in Chile website